shailsirohi/argocd-keycloak-kind-local/keycloak-instance/README.md

 For this example: I am using a in-cluster postgres instance.

 # Database configuration
-The database configuration should be present in the namespace where keycloak instance is creaed.
+The database configuration should be present in the namespace where keycloak instance is created.
 The name of the secret must be keycloak-db-secret.
 Following values are used for this example:

 - POSTGRES_DATABASE=keycloak
 - POSTGRES_EXTERNAL_ADDRESS=postgres.keycloak.svc.cluster.local